 Put everything back together, cross your fingers and turn on & Success!!
 A fully backlit AGS-101 GBA!

 As you can see from the above pictures mine turned out pretty good!
 I went for a brand new replacement shell from Amazon but, ditched the grey buttons for some clear buttons and I also replaced the plastic screen with a scratch-resistant glass replacement.

 This Game Boy Advance backlight Mod is rather easy and even a beginner can get started with it!
 If you are thinking about doing the mod my advice is to stop and just do it!
 The AGS-101 screens seem to be finally coming down in price also.
 Most of these items are now also available in the UK so no more needing to order from China and waiting a month!

 Here is where I got my supplies from: –

-Old GBA Motherboard: Luckily I had numerous laying around!
-Could always try Ebay for a broken one
+Old GBA Motherboard: Luckily I have numerous old GBAs!
+Could always try eBay for a broken one or Amazon Marketplace